PieterQQ/PieterQQ/README.md

 - Experience: none :disappointed:, but i'm ambitious and i learn very quickly, so i hope i can contribute your projects and become valuable for your company soon :wink:.
 - Preferred job type: **full-time**, but every experience would be precious for me.

-**What I know and use :muscle::**
+**What I know and use :muscle:**
--C#
+- C#
--.NET Framework
+- .NET Framework
--.NET Core
+- .NET Core
--MVC
+- MVC
--REST API
+- REST API
--Entity Framework
+- Entity Framework
--LINQ
+- LINQ
--MS SQL
+- MS SQL
--WPF
+- WPF
--Winforms
+- Winforms

-#### Check my Repositories!!!!!!
+### Check my Repositories!!!!!!

 ## About me